markusstraub/radlkarte/data/README.md

 ## TODOs

-- python script for cronjob that downloads osm data files for all radlkarte regions (using their bboxes)
-- icons for all amenities
-- Make problem-POIs hidable in layer switcher
 - keep popups open a bit so that a link in the popup can be clicked (bicycle shops!)